 It’s not about nailing a pose or breaking a sweat.
 The goal is to awaken your Kundalini energy and raise it through your chakras, leading to a higher state of awareness.
 That’s powerful stuff and with that power comes the need for caution.

 Kundalini energy is described as a coiled serpent resting at the base of the spine.
 In yogic tradition, this energy represents your full potential, which is dormant until awakened.
 When it rises through the chakras, it is said to spark profound shifts in consciousness, clarity, creativity, and intuition.
 But without preparation or grounding, this surge can also feel chaotic or destabilizing.
+Understanding foundational yoga philosophy can help practitioners contextualize these experiences rather than fear them.

 Let’s bust a few myths real quick: